cnoe-io/governance/sigs/idp-builders/README.md

 # Out of scope

-- Defining what is vs is not considered CNOE or "core" compoents of CNOE.
+- Defining what is vs is not considered CNOE or "core" components of CNOE.
 - Documentation for projects within other SIGs